U.S. Marines, Sailors aboard USS Ashland Man the Rails at Joint Base Pearl Harbor-Hickam

-JOINT BASE PEARL HARBOR-HICKAM , Hawaii (Feb.
-3, 2026) - U.S. Marines and Sailors assigned to Task Force Ashland, I Marine Expeditionary Force, man the rails aboard amphibious dock landing ship USS Ashland (LSD 48) during a sea and anchor detail upon arriving at Joint Base Pearl Harbor-Hickam, Hawaii, Feb.
+JOINT BASE PEARL HARBOR-HICKAM, Hawaii (Feb.
+3, 2026) - U.S. Marines and Sailors assigned to Task Force Ashland, I Marine Expeditionary Force, man the rails aboard amphibious dock landing ship USS Ashland (LSD 48) during a sea and anchor detail at Joint Base Pearl Harbor-Hickam, Hawaii, Feb.
 3, 2026.
 TF Ashland is a flexible, forward-deployed crisis response force led by the 15th Marine Expeditionary Unit.
 Purpose-built to integrate with allies and partners, TF Ashland supports a free and open Indo-Pacific by providing immediate response capabilities for any contingency.
-(U.S. Marine Corps video by Sgt.
+(U.S. Marine Corps photo by Sgt.
 Brian Knowles)

 |Date Taken: